Filing a claim

 For help determining what type of claim you are eligible for:

-You can also see the OVS Compensation Training Series videos on “Personal Injury Claims” and “Essential Personal Property Claims” to help you determine which type of claim you should apply for.
+You can watch the OVS Compensation Training Series videos on “Personal Injury Claims” and “Essential Personal Property Claims” to help you understand which type of claim you should apply for.
+Or you can use the Victim Compensation Claim Navigator.

-Once you know what type of claim you qualify for, it is important to answer the following question accurately:
+Once you know what type of claim you can apply for, it is important to answer the following question accurately:

 “The victim _________________ because of the crime.”